 Wingate Reef is also a great location for night dives and is inhabited by snappers, lobsters, crabs and octopus.

-Liberty will frequent this dive site on all of our Sudan itineraries.
+MV Liberty will visit Umbria on all our Sudan Liveaboard trips.
 So you will not miss out for sure